AGG is really that easy; you need to:

 Allows you to set up some details of AGG's operation in general.
 Here are the options you have:

 This will turn on sorting the images by Exif Date.
 This is especially useful if image filenames are broken, or if you are assembling the photos from some event, and you are gathering image files from several digital cameras.
 The photos will be ordered chronologically, provided that Exif Date field is set correctly by all cameras (so be sure to synchronize their clocks.
 If you allready got the images and some clock is wrong, use the Time Offset feature).
-Since the sorting requires some setup time and is not-so-frequently required, the option is turned off by default.- Resize quality
+Since the sorting requires some setup time and is not-so-frequently required, the option is turned off by default.- 6.
+Use Thumbnail Cache

 Same as above, but applies to the algorithm for resizing images to thumbnails. (the difference is that you may not want to use the same algorithm for resizing the gallery images and for the thumbnails.
-E.g. lanczos is perfect for the images, but not quite for the thumbs; in practice, you'd rarely want to use anything than "Area" for the thumbnails).- HTML Charset
+E.g. lanczos is perfect for the images, but not quite for the thumbs; in practice, you'd rarely want to use anything than "Area" for the thumbnails).- 9.
+After gallery creation

 Rename/Annotate